 - Horseradish leaves or Horseradish root – grated or chopped

 - Mesquite leaves

 - Oak Leaves contain the most tannins so be sure to use a little less than other varieties.

 Bay leaves are an easy-to-find grape leaf alternative.
 Add 2 – 4 bay leaves per quart to achieve the crunchiness you like.

 Black or green tea: add 1 – 2 bags of tea in your Lacto-fermented pickle recipe.

-That’s not all, there are a few more steps beyond just adding tannins to a recipe to help your fermented pickles get their crunch.
-Here are a few more suggestions on how to make crispy crunchy fermented cucumber pickles.
+That’s not all, following are a few more steps beyond just adding tannins to a recipe to help your fermented pickles get their crunch.

 1. Use a Saltier Brine

 The salt in the brine actually prevents harmful bacteria from growing.
 Then, the healthy lactic bacteria can produce lactic acid to preserve the cucumbers.
 The healthiest choices are natural sea salt and Himalayan pink sea salt.